-- (iv) Live plants and parts of plants, including cut flowers, greenery and bulbs: system A and B - (v) Fresh potatoes: system A, B and C Powder/starch, flakes and grain from potatoes Customs tariff heading No. 11.08, also containing dried milk etc. Customs tariff heading No. 20.04 and 20.05: system E - (vi) Fresh vegetables: system A, B and C

-- (viii) Preserved vegetables, fruits and berries: system A and E - (ix) Various other products: sago, manioc, arrow and saleproots, gluten and gluten-meal: system E - (x) Coarse fodder: system A - 3.
+- (iv) Live plants and parts of plants, including cut flowers, greenery and bulbs: systems A and B - (v) Fresh potatoes: systems A, B and C Powder/starch, flakes and grain from potatoes Customs tariff heading No. 11.08, also containing dried milk, etc. Customs tariff heading No. 20.04 and 20.05: system E - (vi) Fresh vegetables: systems A, B and C - (vii) Fresh fruits and berries: apples, pears, stone fruits and cultivated berries: systems A, B and C - (viii) Preserved vegetables, fruits and berries: systems A and E - (ix) Various other products: sago, manioc, arrow and saleproots, gluten and gluten-meal: system E - (x) Coarse fodder: system A - 3.
 The import systems have a global application covering imports from all countries. - 4.
 Imports are regulated on a quantitative basis.
 The object, taking into consideration Norwegian conditions, is to provide the necessary and reasonable protection against competition from imports for the agricultural and horticultural industries. - 5.
 The regulating measures on imports are implemented in pursuance of the Provisional Act on Prohibition on Imports etc. of 22 June 1934 No. 5 cf. the Act of 22 March 1918, Royal Decrees of 29 April 1932, 2 June 1960 with later amendments, most recently amended by the Royal Decree of 4 March 1983.